 About the lecturer

-Dr Sabine Kurtenbach is a Senior Research Fellow at the GIGA Institute of Latin American Studies.
+Dr Sabine Kurtenbach is a Senior Research Fellow at the GIGA Institute for Latin American Studies.

 Please note that other external participants than the one mentioned in the target group above are asked to pay a small course fee.
 For inquiries please contact the GIGA DP Student Assistant.